How Secure Is Your Customer and Employee Data in Your POS

 So if it’s not sitting well that your POS provider is selling your precious – personal – information, good!
 It shouldn’t.
-While contract agreements can be daunting, take the time to read them in full before you sign to keep your data where it belongs – in your hands and no one else’s.
+When you are considering a new POS system like TouchBistro or Focus POS, take the time to read contract agreements in full before you sign to keep your data where it belongs – in your hands and no one else’s.

 Jackie was a Content Marketing Specialist and Social Media strategist at TouchBistro before moving into business development role.
 She covered the latest food, dining, and technology trends for the restaurant industry.
 A lover of all things coffee, Jackie’s hobbies include breakfast, lunch and dinner.